Marker Logo

 Erected 1980 by Texas Historical Commission.
 (Marker Number 9427.)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical year for this entry is 1861.

 Location.
 32° 35.174′ N, 96° 18.758′ W. Marker is in Kaufman, Texas, in Kaufman County.
-Marker is at the intersection of South Houston Street and Pridmore Street, on the left when traveling north on South Houston Street.
+It is at the intersection of South Houston Street and Pridmore Street, on the left when traveling north on South Houston Street.
 Touch for map.
 Marker is at or near this postal address: 504 South Houston Street, Kaufman TX 75142, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First United Methodist Church (about 500 feet away, measured in a direct line); Church of Our Merciful Saviour (about 800 feet away); First Baptist Church of Kaufman
+At least 8 other markers are within walking distance of this marker: First United Methodist Church (about 500 feet away, measured in a direct line); Church of Our Merciful Saviour (about 800 feet away); First Baptist Church of Kaufman

 Paid Advertisement